 - They can build that consulting capability internally by hiring the right talent.
 We’ve seen companies like Qualtrics go down that path.
 They’ve taken over a lot of tracking studies from other research companies, and because of extensive client demand, have hired a number of senior consultative researchers to work with clients.

 - They can partner (formally or informally), with outside consulting companies.

 - They can turn to a network of “trusted” freelancers.

-We don’t want to turn this into a pitch for Savio, the freelancer marketplace we built for the insights industry, but these ideas are an example of the trend that inspired Savio.
 The trend of “platforms” such as Amazon, Alibaba, Uber, Airbnb, Etsy, etc… powering the launch of new businesses is also at play in market research as the industry adapts to a whole new class of potential buyers generated from these larger platforms.
 Zappi, AYTM, Delvinia, SurveyMonkey, Lucid, Dynata, and many others are gaining traction to streamline the process of research and align with the needs of emerging Microbrands by providing scale, but the missing step is going to be to scale the need for smart people still necessary to take data to insights and insights to strategic action plans.

 The Next Big Shift

 We think the “Uberization” of insights is the next big shift that has a strong likelihood of redefining the strategic calculus for both providers and sellers of research.
 This will turn consultants into Microbrands themselves, who reach the limits of their own scale through partnering platforms that form the connective tissue for the insights supply chain.